PauFusco/DodgeGunners/README.md

 Issue in Start() of the PlayerManager

 ### For next delivery
-We ave agreed on leaving this features for next delivery:
+We have agreed on leaving this features for next delivery:
 - Shoot: Although we started code to shoot and there is a prefab created already, we have agreed to implement it once packets work correctly
 - Score: We have stated that score will be implemented after implementing shooting, as score will be determined by bullet collision